Also known as: foodborne illness, stomach bug.

 The cause of food poisoning can be a bacteria, parasite or virus.
-The germs can enter the body easily through raw foods, foods that aren’t washed properly or food that aren’t cooked thoroughly.
+The germs can enter the body easily through raw foods, foods that aren’t washed properly or food that isn’t cooked thoroughly.
 Foods that have spoiled or gone bad are another likely cause of food poisoning.

 What are the symptoms of food poisoning?

-The most common symptoms are digestive ones, including diarrhea, vomiting, abdominal pain, nausea and fever.
+The most common symptoms are digestive ones, including diarrhea, vomiting, abdominal pain, nausea, and fever.
 The symptoms can last for a few hours to several days and can sometimes be severe.

 What are food poisoning care options?